 It broke my fucking heart.

-The thing is, it looks silly to sob about a dead hamster; at least to the outside world.
-Inside our home for the past couple of weeks, we have been grieving.
-Quietly, together, and alone too.
-Nibbles came into our home the day after Anna went away to college.
+The thing is, crying over a dead hamster appears ridiculous to the rest of the world.
+We’ve been grieving inside our house for the past few weeks.
+Quietly, together, and also alone.
+Nibbles moved into our house the day after Anna left for college.
 Was he a replacement for her?
 Lord no. But for Ellie, it was a definite coping mechanism.
-Nibbles was truly a support animal for her (and maybe me too), getting her through some seriously hard times thereafter.
+Nibbles was truly a support animal for her (and possibly for me as well), helping us get through some very difficult times after that.
 He was so much more than just a hamster.

-I recently found out that a blogging acquaintance’s 21-year-old son passed away and I felt overwhelmingly guilty that I was feeling profound sadness over a rodent when this woman had lost her son.
+I recently learned that a blogging acquaintance’s 21-year-old son had died, and I felt enormously horrible for experiencing such anguish over a rodent when this woman had lost her son.